Student patch lessons 2024-25

 Higher level groups with experience, ask who has not skied yet this year and do 2 or 3 warm up runs.
 They may have grown, be on new equipment, and the snow may be heavy so they will need warm up time.

-Grading requirements
+Patch requirements

-All must be done in an athletic stance using the feet to turn, not turning the shoulders
+Done in an athletic stance using the feet to turn, not turning the shoulders

 1- Green patch- get on and off the rope, ski the green brush course, wedge stop at the end.